IceHe/lib/snips/message-queues/kafka.md

 Topics are <u>**partitioned**</u>, meaning **a topic is spread over a number of "buckets" located on different Kafka brokers.**

-- This distributed placement of your data is very important for scalability because it allows client applications to both read and write the data from/to many brokers at the same time.
+- This **distributed placement of your data is very important for scalability** because it allows client applications to both read and write the data from/to many brokers at the same time.
-- When a new event is published to a topic, it is actually appended to one of the topic's partitions.
+- When **a new event is published to a topic**, it is actually **appended to one of the topic's partitions**.
 - Events with the same event key ( e.g., a customer or vehicle ID ) are written to the same partition, and Kafka guarantees that any consumer of a given topic-partition will always read that partition's events in exactly the same order as they were written.

 ![kafka-partitions.png](_images/kafka-partitions.png)